BitOMC/BitOMC/docs/src/inscriptions/provenance.md

 The tag `3` is used because it is the first available odd tag.
-Unrecognized odd tags do not make an inscription unbound, so child inscriptions would be recognized and tracked by old versions of `ord`.
+Unrecognized odd tags do not make an inscription unbound, so child inscriptions would be recognized and tracked by old versions of `bitomc`.

 A collection can be closed by burning the collection's parent inscription, which guarantees that no more items in the collection can be issued.